 Either click the 'Book Now' button above and fill in your details, or simply contact us and let us know which tour you're keen to join us on, and we'll send you a deposit invoice to secure your spot, along with the tour information booklet and our Booking Terms and Conditions.

-Our safari begins at the Guayaquill airport in Ecuador where we'll meet and board our 90min flight to Galapagos - landing at San Cristobal - the point of entry into the amazing Galapagos Archipelago!
+After breakfast we’ll be transferred to Quito airport in Ecuador where we’ll board our flight to Galapagos - landing at San Cristobal - the point of entry into the amazing Galapagos Archipelago!
 We’ll be welcomed on board the luxurious motor vessel ‘Galapagos Odyssey’ and once you have made yourself at home we’ll head out to visit the Cerro Colorado Tortoises Protection and Growing Center.
 Here we’ll have the opportunity to photograph not only the tortoises but also many other species of native and endemic flora and fauna like the San Cristobal Mockingbird and Yellow Warblers.

 Today we’ll explore Española Island, considered one of the oldest islands in the Galapagos Archipelago.
 On board our luxurious ‘Galapagos Odyssey’ this morning we’ll head to Gardener Bay, a beautiful beach for relaxing, swimming, snorkelling, kayaking and the opportunity to photograph sea lions up close.
 This afternoon our boat will cruise around the Punta Suarez, a rocky part of the island known for being one of the most impressive and varied colonies of sea birds in the Galapagos.
 We will photograph the masked and blue-footed booby birds, Galapagos doves, red-billed tropicbird, mocking birds, swallowed-tailed gulls and most important, the critically endangered waved albatross.
 This island has its own species of animals such as the Espanola mockingbird, which has a longer and more curved beak than the one of the central islands, the Española lava lizard and the marine Iguana.
 High cliffs rise from the sea giving us spectacular views of soaring sea birds and the impressive blow hole.